RehanEjaz/Rev-Soc/README.md

 **Note**: The testbench has a simple synthesizable bridge that allows you to load the ICCM via load/store instructions.
 This is only supported for AXI4 builds.

+## RUNNING C TEST ON ReV-SoC and compare with ISS (whisper)
+If you wish to run any C test on SoC then you just need to write a test just like a test provided in testbench/tests/Ctest.c Now place it in same directory testbench/tests/Ctest.c Now you need to run the command given below just change the Ctest to the filename of your test from TEST=Ctest

+    make -f $RV_ROOT/tools/Makefile cmp debug=1 TEST=Ctest

+will build simulate and compare results from whisper and will print the test comparision status using Cadence xrun and comparision.py placed in build-Linux

+## GENERATING HEX TO LOAD ON ReV-SoC FPGA
+First load the bin file to the FPGA and then run the C test following the previous section in simulation once simulation is executed you can run this command in root directory:

+    python3 script.py

+firmware.hex is generated in same directory which can be loaded into ReV-SoC FPGA serially for more details on loading hex check ReV-FPGA repo.
 ----
+SoC By
 Micro Electronics Reseach Lab

+Contributers:
+1. Engr.
+Rehan Ejaz (Team leader)
+2. Engr.
+Uzair Qureshi
+3. Engr.
+Wisha Naseer
+4. Engr.
+Kinza Qamar